 Many things have changed since I wrote my last Raspberry Pi Minecraft Server guide.
 OpenJDK is now the better supported Java for Raspberry Pi and Oracle has discontinued support for Java 8 in January 2019.
 Java 11 is out and offers a ton of performance improvements.

-To give you a taste of how smooth the timings are in Java 9 OpenJDK headless using the Paper Spigot Minecraft Server here is a nearly 2 hour session I played with my girlfriend.
+To give you a taste of how smooth the timings are in OpenJDK 11 headless using the Paper Spigot Minecraft Server here is a nearly 2 hour session I played with my girlfriend.
 This was played in survival mode on a brand new server so no blocks had been pregenerated and no settings were modified from the defaults.
 Nothing is overclocked except the SD card.
 There was even a village right by the spawn so many entities were in use.
 Here’s the timings output report:

 RPI Minecraft Server Requirements